-Light Emitting Diodes (LED) could also be considered to be used.
+Light sources are detailed on Standard Drawing BSD-11031.
+Only Light Emitting Diodes (LED) lamps are to be used.

 Laboratory test results shall be provided for luminaires to be used.
 Test results shall be provided by NATA (National Association of Testing Authorities), or an affiliated Laboratory under the mutual recognition scheme, for IES file (Illuminating Engineering Society of North America) or CIE file (Commission on Illumination aka Commission internationale de l'éclairage).
 Some manufacturers have been known to overstate the performance of their luminaires, especially some LED manufacturers.